 Everyone has issues; it's a normal aspect of life.
 However, effective business owners do not run away from their issues; instead, they lean into their desire to resolve them efficiently.
 We will help you create an organization where you tackle issues as they arise to remove the obstacle that can inevitably hold you back.

-In order to do this, we help you implement the Issues Solving Track tool into your organization.
-The Issues Solving Track has three simple steps IDS - Identify, Discuss, and Solve.
-Before you can discuss and solve the issues, you first have to the underlying issue because oftentimes the problem brought to the table is only a symptom of the real issue.
+Before you can discuss and solve the issues, you first have to identify the root cause because oftentimes the problem brought to the table is only a symptom of a deeper issue.

-Step 5: Process - Documenting Your Way Of Doing Things
+Step 5: Processes - Documenting Your Way Of Doing Things

 To create consistency, you have to have simple, documented core processes that are followed by all.
 When everyone in your organization follows these processes, it becomes much easier for managers to manage, uncover, and solve issues.
 When you systematize transparent core processes, your organization will become more scalable because you can efficiently increase your customer reach.

 Step 6: Traction - Gaining Traction

-Mastering organizational Traction essentially means that you are making your vision your reality.
+Mastering organizational traction essentially means that you are making your vision your reality.
 Traction can only occur now that you have a clear vision, the right team in the right seats, data management, efficient issue solving, and everyone in your organization follows your documented way of doing things.
-These components must be mastered first because you may gain Traction in the wrong direction.